-“Animals in the natural world or it’s important to the legacy of the Walt Disney Company as snow White and Mickey Mouse.” -Roy Disney.
+“Animals in the natural world are as important to the legacy of the Walt Disney Company as snow White and Mickey Mouse.” -Roy Disney.

 Dr. Anne Savage started by clearing up the myth that Disney’s conservation efforts only started with the opening of Animal Kingdom.
-Apparently, Walt Disney himself had a long history of caring for wildlife and it started out with a lot of the original Disney movies.
+Walt Disney himself had a long history of caring for wildlife, starting with some of the original Disney movies.
 This is part of the reason the team is so committed to ensuring that the animals in the park have a future in the wild.

 You are on your own personal journey as you’re going through this park.